pyOpenSci/software-peer-review/_sources/how-to/editor-in-chief-guide.md.txt

 Once you’ve selected an editor:

-1. Assign the issue to them in GitHub
+1. **Assign the issue to that editor in GitHub** This step helps us keep track of who is running which reviews.
+Please do not forget to do this!
-2. Update the YAML at the top of the issue with their GitHub username
+2. Update the editor section of the YAML at the top of the issue with their GitHub username
 3. Add the `1/editor-assigned` label to the issue

 :::{note}